CM4all/beng-proxy/doc/lb.rst

      # ...
    }

-This would generate a “320 Found” redirect to the specified URL.
+This would generate a "302 Found" redirect to the specified URL.
 Another type of fallback is a custom response, you can specify a HTTP status code and a brief message (plain text)::